Are you interested in learning how to price your coaching package so you’ll get the most value for yourself and your clients?

 You should definitely avoid what I like to call the hourly trap.

-When you charge by the hour you’re almost always going to end up overworked and underpaid.
+When you charge by the hour for one-on-one coaching sessions you’re almost always going to end up overworked and underpaid.

 Every client is going to have a different and personalized result based on the actions that they take with the information you give them.

-Since you’re coaching and you’re not performing a done-for-you service, the value of that time you’re providing is affected by the actions your client decides to take.
+Since you’re offering coaching calls and you’re not performing a done-for-you service, the value of that period of time you’re providing is affected by the actions your client decides to take.